StenPaffen/AMS_feathers_in_focus/README.md

 ## Initial models from scratch: VGG and Mobilenet inspired
 - **VGG:** [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556)
+    - Used as inspiration for the vgg_model
 - **MobileNet:** [Searching for MobileNetV3](https://arxiv.org/abs/1905.02244)
+    - Used as inspiration for the vgg_mobile model